MicrosoftDocs/windows-dev-docs/hub/apps/get-started/samples.md

 This page is targeted at users who are looking for Windows development samples that demonstrate specific tasks, features, and API usage patterns.

 The samples in this document demonstrate features from Windows App SDK / WinUI 3, UWP / WinUI 2, .NET MAUI, and more.
-See our [Samples Browser](/samples/browse/) for a more extensive samples catalogue.
+See our [Samples Browser](/samples/browse/) for a more extensive catalog of samples.

 Most of the samples identified in this document contain Solution (`.sln`) files that can be opened in Visual Studio.
 Refer to each resource's `Readme` for additional instructions.